amitofsk/dandy/docs/Dandy.md

 <br><br>
 Write the following instruction in the editor, and press the `Run` button.
 You should see the result in the bottom terminal window.

-(EXPLAIN PRINT STATEMENTS)
+The print statement is actually evaluated on the micrcocontroller.
+The resulting message is sent serially via the USB cable to the computer and displayed in the terminal of the Arduino Lab IDE.

 ```python
 print ("Hello")
 ```

 #### 5.1.4 Blinky lights
 Now let's write a MicroPython program that uses the internal pushbutton labeled `SW2 User` near the center of the board.
-In this ex ample, when you press down the pushbutton, the internal LED will turn on and `T` will be printed.
+In this example, when you press down the pushbutton, the internal LED will turn on and `T` will be printed.
 When the button is not pressed down, the LED will be off and `F` will be printed.

 Copy the program below into the editor or load the `microcontr/serialWritePSoC.py` example program.
 Then, run it.